jamiemill/dotfiles/README.md

 Then ensure you run `source ~/.profile` in all open terminal windows, including those running vim, to get it to work.

+Uses ruby-install and chruby for ruby version management.
+Install with:
+    brew install ruby-install
+    brew install chruby

+Then if you need to install a gem, `gem install` can be used without sudo and won't be touching the system installation.

 Installation
 ------------